-Note: When Oximetry is recorded, no pacemaker spikes will appear on the Holter recording and no pacemaker analysis will be done.
+Note: When Oximetry is recorded, no pacemaker spikes will appear on the Holter recording as no pacemaker analysis is done.

 For the software to do a proper analysis of the pacemaker activity during the Holter period, the pacemaker settings in the Scanning Criteria window must be set properly.
 They include: